gmeds/Bacteria-Genomics24/Module 4: Data and Cloud Computing/aws-intro-and-account-setup.md

 ![ENV SETUP(8)](https://github.com/gmeds/Bacterial-Genomics24/assets/157685223/dd4c3cc6-08eb-4d05-ae25-db837cd24bd0)

 - Click on user groups
-- Click on create group
+- Click on Create group

 ![ENV SETUP(9)](https://github.com/gmeds/Bacterial-Genomics24/assets/157685223/a3a92667-baf5-4155-90a0-b61e06eace73)

-- Enter group name
+- Enter the group name
 - Add users if available.
-- Finally, add policies that the group will have authority/permisions over.
+- Finally, add policies that the group will have authority/permissions over.

 **Some of the policies to consider:**
 - AmazonEC2FullAccess